maialab/grantham/README.md

 calculate the Grantham distance \[1\].

-The Grantham distance attempts to provide a proxy for the evolutionary distance between two amino acids based on three key chemical properties: composition, polarity and molecular volume.
-In turn, evolutionary distance is used as a proxy for the impact of missense mutations.
+The Grantham distance attempts to provide a proxy for the evolutionary distance between two amino acids based on three key side chani chemical
+properties: composition, polarity and molecular volume.
+In turn, evolutionary distance is used as a proxy for the impact of missense substitutions.
 The higher the distance, the more deleterious the substitution is expected to be.

 ## Installation